by David Barr

 We live in a massive, rapidly urbanizing and diversifying modern democracy, one embedded in an overwhelmingly complex global economic system.
 Privatization, deregulation, and changes in campaign laws have given sprawling business conglomerates unprecedented political power.
 Consumer protections are being rolled back in ways that favor the big businesses that politicians depend on for reelection.
 There are revolving doors between the financial, energy, prison, and other industries and the government agencies meant to regulate them.
 We have forfeited our civil liberties because of fear.
 Our sources of information about the world - a basic condition of free choice - are becoming propaganda wings of political parties.

 The irrelevance of gun ownership to issues of freedom and tyranny means it is possible to keep our guns and succumb to tyranny or to give up our guns while fortifying our freedoms.
 Please note that I am not saying that keeping guns will lead to tyranny or that giving them up will help our freedom.
-I mean to say only that there is no reason to think – on the basis of the Revolution or anything else – that gun ownership is a significant factor one way or the other in government accountability.
+I mean to say only that there is no reason to think – on the basis of the Revolution or anything else – that gun ownership is a significant factor one way or the other in government accountability and the freedom it makes possible.

 The only thing that can hold off the threat of tyranny today is the only thing that ever has: informed, collective participation in transparent and accountable political institutions.
 That’s the real lesson we should learn from the American Revolution.